cosbi-research/VisualSHIELD/README.md

 <img align="right" height="100" src="https://dashin.cosbi.eu/img/dash-in_logo.png">

 VisualSHIELD allows to create reactive visual web UIs to seamlessly analyze multiple remote datasets in parallel hosted on [Opal](https://www.obiba.org/pages/products/opal/) and optionally provides also a facility to load [dbNP](https://dashin.eu/interventionstudies/) data into Opal.
-The [DASH-IN interactive federated analysis system](https://dashin.cosbi.eu/) is a unifying visual federated analytical framework of observational and intervetional studies powered by VisualSHIELD and contribuited to the [ENPADASI](https://www.dtls.nl/wp-content/uploads/2016/05/ENPADASI_Bouwman_250516_FAIR.pdf#page=7) project of 51 partners in 9 European countries.
+The [DASH-IN interactive federated analysis system](https://dashin.cosbi.eu/) is a unifying visual federated analytical framework of observational and interventional studies powered by VisualSHIELD and contribuited to the [ENPADASI](https://www.dtls.nl/wp-content/uploads/2016/05/ENPADASI_Bouwman_250516_FAIR.pdf#page=7) project of 51 partners in 9 European countries.

 This repository contains the reference implementation for VisualSHIELD.
 You may freely use this work in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).